mfrandev/NASDAQ-Order-Book/README.md

 A high-performance C++20 application that parses binary NASDAQ ITCH 5.0 trading data, maintains a real-time order book, and calculates intraday trading metrics (VWAP, TWAP, and Realized Variance).
 This implementation is ~40% faster than its [predecessor (NOW PRIVATE)](https://github.com/mfrandev/NASDAQ-Order-Book-Old) (~20s vs ~34s on a full trading day file).

+## Preliminary Notes

+- Input file path is hardcoded and must be changed at the source level.
+- Thread core pinning is tuned for my specific Intel x86_64 machine with 8 p-core families.
+Adjust `FIRST_CONSUMER_CORE` to map to your own hardware topology for more optimal performance.
+- No interactive query interface; metric intervals are fixed at startup via CLI flags.

 ## Features

 - **Trade Ledger**: Tracks executed trades and supports broken trade correction for retroactive metric adjustment.